walpoles93/cv/cv.md

     description: Awarded for finishing top of cohort for each year of undergraduate degree and exceeding an overall grade of 80%.
 ---

-> Talented doctoral student with expertise in Computational Chemistry.
-Seeking to transition into a career in web development.
-Excited to speak to companies employing modern web technologies, such as React and Node.
+> Confident web developer with full-stack experience developing cloud-based web applications.
+Unique doctoral background.
+Seeking exciting and challenging opportunities using modern web technologies.